 - 1. Petitioner initiated a 2013 appeal with the Lake County Property Tax Assessment Board of Appeals ("PTABOA").
 The PTABOA issued notice of its final determination on November 30, 2015.
 On January 20, 2016, Petitioner filed a Form 131 petition with the Board. - 2.
-Petitioner initiated a 2014 appeal with the PTABOA.
-The PTABOA issued notice of its final determination on April 12, 2016.
-On May 27, 2016, Petitioner filed a Form 131 petition with the Board. - 3.
-Petitioner elected to have the appeals heard under the Board's small claims procedures.
-Respondent did not elect to have the appeals removed from those procedures. - 4.
+Petitioner elected to have the appeal heard under the Board's small claims procedures.
+Respondent did not elect to have the appeal removed from those procedures. - 3.
 Ellen Yuhan, the Administrative Law Judge ("ALJ") appointed by the Board, held the administrative hearing on February 12, 2018.
-Neither the ALJ nor the Board inspected the property. - 5.
+Neither the ALJ nor the Board inspected the property. - 4.
 Petitioner James Nowacki was sworn and testified.
 Robert W. Metz and Gordana Bauhan, Lake County Appeal Officers, were sworn as witnesses for the Respondent.